CB-Series Data Buoy Planning & Precautions

 - Awareness of on-site and surrounding weather conditions and advisories

-Despite careful planning, unforeseen situations are always still a possibility.
+Despite careful planning and precautions, unforeseen situations are always still a possibility.
 Buoy deployments are an at-risk operation, and the user assumes liability for any injury or damages that may occur.